purescript-freedom/purescript-freedom/docs/02-Concepts.md

 In a team, the former is managed in local state, In other team, it is managed in global state.
 Essentially both are fine.

-But some team has no policy to manage local state, codes become messy in such case.
+But some teams have no policy to manage local state, code become messy in such case.

 In `purescript-freedom`, such UI state is managed in global state only.
 Because `purescript-freedom` doesn't want to get people lost when writing codes.

-The latter examples are virtual list, css transition (with view lifecycle).
+The latter examples are virtual list, CSS transition (with view lifecycle).
-In a common virtual DOM, views that affect the rendering process like these are implemented using local state.
+In many common virtual DOMs, views that affect the rendering process like these are implemented using local state.
 And its local state is completely unrelated to the domain logic.
-In such case, We will think "want to hide implementation details in its view".
+In such case, we will think "I want to hide implementation details in its view".
 But `purescript-freedom` has constraint that it can't manage user defined local state in a view.

 Umm...

-But `purescript-freedom` has another approach for "Has no possibility to become global state".
+But `purescript-freedom` has another approach for "has no possibility to become global state".

 `purescript-freedom` has mechanism called `OperativeElement`.

 Simply put, it is a mechanism that child nodes are not rendered immediately, and allows users to determine the rendering timing and parent node.

-By this mechanism, in these case(e.g. virtual list, css transition), you can implement some UI with hiding implementation should be hide, without user defined local state.
+By this mechanism, in these cases (e.g. virtual list, css transition), you can implement some UI hiding then implementation where it should be hidden, without user defined local state.

 And its mechanism solves other problems.

 Sometimes, we want to ignore DOM hierarchy when render node.
-For example, the portal (like the portal of React.js) that is used often for modal and dropdown and so on.
+For example, the portal—like the portal of React.js—that is used often for modal and dropdown and so on.
 You can implement it with `OperativeElement`.

-In summary, it is very useful in `purescript-freedom` that can't manage user defined local state.
+In summary, it is very useful in `purescript-freedom` that it can't manage user defined local state.

-`purescript-freedom` has already some packages used its mechanism.
+`purescript-freedom` has already some packages used in its mechanism.

 Please check [packages](https://github.com/purescript-freedom) if you like.